 |Ingredients||Mica (CI 77019), titanium dioxide (CI 77891), iron oxide (CI 77491)|

 - Usage rates can be varied to lighten or darken to create your desired hue.
 These amounts create bright colors with no colored suds.

-- Sample bags contain one generous teaspoon (approx. 3-4 g).
+- Sample bags contain approximately one teaspoon.

 - To use in bath bombs or other bath products (water applications), we recommend using polysorbate 80 at a rate of approximately 2% of your total batch weight (dry and wet ingredients).
 This should allow the color to disperse evenly and eliminate mica from floating on the water's surface or leaving a ring of color around the tub.

 I absolutely love this color!
 I used it in cold process and it turned out gorgeous.
 It stayed true to its color in the jar, I’m excited to use it in other products!
 It shows up as a coral color which is exactly what I was looking for.

 I bought this color based on the description.
 I think I expected more of an orange than a pink.

 Just adore the golden shimmer through out this mica.
 You lose most of that shimmer in CP soap but I cant imagine how beautiful it would be in something more transparent

 Always a Bridesmaid is a wonderful color!
 I just made a peach cold process soap and used this (along with Koi) to color my soap.
 It has a gorgeous glowing quality to it and stayed true to color during and after cure.
 A keeper!